 Step 4: Use a safer DDL pattern

--- Postgres 11+: adding a nullable column is metadata-only
+-- Postgres 11+: a constant / non-volatile DEFAULT is metadata-only and instant,

-UPDATE orders SET shipping_method = 'standard' WHERE shipping_method IS NULL; -- in batches
+UPDATE orders SET shipping_method = 'standard' WHERE shipping_method IS NULL; -- 2. backfill in batches

-For new indexes, use CREATE INDEX CONCURRENTLY (no ACCESS EXCLUSIVE):
+For new indexes, use CREATE INDEX CONCURRENTLY so the build never takes ACCESS EXCLUSIVE:

 CREATE INDEX CONCURRENTLY orders_shipping_method_idx